The World I Know: Background

 In a December 2017 interview with Songfacts, lead singer Ed Roland explained the inspiration behind "The World I Know":

 I wrote that when we had a day off in New York City.
 This was 25 years ago, when we were in Times Square, which is not what Times Square is now, which is like Disneyland.
 There was still some grit and dirt to New York City - especially around Times Square and Union Square back then.
 I literally walked out of the room, took a two-hour walk around New York, and just absorbed and observed from the highs and lows of what society was offering in the greatest city in the world.

-During an interview on The Professor of Rock YouTube channel with Adam Reader that was posted on October 10, 2022, Ed corrected Adam on the official authorship credits for this song.
-When Adam mentioned, "Co-written with Ross Childress...", Ed stopped him and stated, "No, not co-written.
+Although Roland and lead guitarist Ross Childress share writing credits for the music, Roland has denied his involvement.
+During an interview on The Professor of Rock YouTube channel with Adam Reader that was posted on October 10, 2022, Roland corrected Reader on the official authorship credits for this song.
+When Reader mentioned, "Co-written with Ross Childress...", Roland stopped him and stated, "No, not co-written.
 And, I'm going to say it right now, he didn't write a damn thing.
 He didn't even play on the song.
 He gets credit, 'cause he wanted credit.
 And, at the early time of a band, you want to make sure everybody's clear and cool.
 He didn't write a damn thing."